Water-Engine/water/README.md

 # For Developers
 Contributing guidelines, information on tests, formatting, and profiling can be found in [CONTRIBUTING.md](.github/CONTRIBUTING.md).
 You can also check out a WIP roadmap for the project at [ROADMAP.md](.github/ROADMAP.md).

+### Why Contribute?
+- Learn engine internals such as move generation, evaluation, and search
+- Work on low-level performance optimizations in modern C++
+- Explore and improve machine learning fine-tuning for chess